mikeszumski/AgProject3/README.md

 ### To Run Individual Crop Prediction Models
-To run any of the crop prediction models models located in the [Resources](./Resources/) folder see
+To run any of the crop prediction models models located in the [Resources](./Resources/) folder run the _[crop_prediction.ipynb](crop_prediction.ipynb)_ notebook.
+Example inputs and model runs are provided within the notebook for reference.

 ## REFERENCES